rrjotarrr/WebPokemon/README.md

 # WebPokemon
-A ASP.NET CORE WEB APP using the pokemon API
+A ASP.NET CORE WEB APP using the pokemon API and syncfusion's components